-Michigan in the summer is the perfect place for outdoor fun and adventure.
-It is also becoming a haven for ticks that cause Lyme disease.
-In fact, cases of Lyme disease are on the rise in Michigan.
+Michigan in the spring and summer is the perfect place for outdoor fun and adventure; however, it is also a haven for ticks that can cause Lyme disease.

 Protect yourself from Lyme disease by decreasing your chances of being bitten by a tick through the following steps:

 - Avoid tick-infested areas and walk in the center of trails to avoid contact with overgrown grass, brush, and leaf litter.